 Sunday 26 May 2019

 One of the things that is brilliant about families has to be the mix of generations.
 The ‘elders’ are often naturally assigned the role of ‘teacher’, and I do owe a lifetime of debt to the inspiration, spirit and sheer joyous times my parents and grandparents gave me.
 But, additionally, I learn tons from my kids about life, love, tolerance … and this week music!
-I suppose it is that very mix of the young, listening to but also challenging and changing the old, that is the way the world moves on… the family as the microcosm of society?

 This morning I am driving two of the teens to Wales, to spend some time with my mum.
 Small Boy and I rise early, to wrestle his bike into the car, alongside conventional cases, basketballs … and a set of weights!
 By 8:30 am, we are all done and just waiting for my eldest to complete her packing.
 I opt for a second cuppa.
 Small Boy heads for the piano and soon the lyrical runs and melodies of Billy Joel’s ‘Piano Man’ fill the house.
 Wow – that is sounding amazing after only a few days.
 My talented son then moves onto Elton John (‘My Song’) and Bruce Hornsby and the Range (‘Just the way it is’).
 Spluttering into my tea, I realise, with a glow of pride, that this is a catalogue of many of my favourite songs.
 I have inspired my child to appreciate great songs of the 20th Century.
 I am passing on my wisdom and emotional depths to the next generation.
 I hurry to the piano room to share this thought, but am quickly knocked off my perch,